 Care workers play a pivotal role in safeguarding the wellbeing of older adults.
 Yet very often, the scope of practice in caring is focused on the physical comfort and safety with limited attention to cater to the strengths and preferences of the older adult.
 Is that the best care we can give our older population?
 The program, Guardians of the Silver Age (the “Program”), sets out to start a conversation and refresh our perspective on “care”.

 The D. H. Chen Foundation (“the Foundation”) and Generation Hong Kong (“GenHK”), a McKinsey-founded non-profit with expertise in developing and implementing targeted training and professional support for different sectors to tackle their pain points, have co-initiated the Program with the vision to redefine care and foster a compassionate eldercare ecosystem.

-The Program aims to sow the seeds on a new direction towards replenishing the eldercare sector with a reliable source of committed and compassionate new youth and middle-age joiners to become highly qualified non-clinical care workers at the sector.
-The Program is comprised of training including innovative gerontechnology, job placement, mentorship, and alumni support components.
+The Program is comprised of training including innovative gerontechnology, on-the-job advice, mentorship, and alumni support components.
 It centers not only on the technical proficiency of the learners upon graduation, but also on their behavioral and mindset change in the process, offering them a holistic and compassion-based point of view in the value of their role towards enabling the wellbeing of older adults, and bringing peace of mind to their daily lives.

-All in all, the Foundation hopes that, by involving multiple stakeholders to leverage their expertise and experience, the Program will pave the way towards delivering first-rate, compassionate care that our older generation justly deserves, in order for them to enjoy a high quality of life and holistic well-being.
+With the success of the one-year pilot program that around 73% graduates have joined the eldercare sector,, and by involving multiple stakeholders to leverage their expertise and experience, the Program is paving the way towards delivering first-rate, compassionate care that our older generation justly deserves so that they would enjoy a high quality of life and holistic wellbeing.

 More program details: https://hongkong.generation.org/eldercare/